ufs-community/ufs-srweather-app/docs/UsersGuide/source/LAMGrids.rst

 ========================================================================
 Limited Area Model (LAM) Grids:  Predefined and User-Generated Options
 ========================================================================
-In order to set up the workflow and experiment generation of the UFS SRW App, the user must choose between three predefined FV3-LAM grids or generate a user-defined grid.
+In order to set up the workflow and generate an experiment with the UFS SRW App, the user must choose between three predefined FV3-LAM grids or generate a user-defined grid.
 At this time, full support will only be provided to those using one of the three predefined grids supported in this release.
 However, preliminary information is provided at the end of this chapter that describes how users can leverage the SRW App workflow scripts to generate their own user-defined grid.
-This feature is not fully supported at this time and is "use at your own risk".
+Currently, this feature is not fully supported and is "use at your own risk".

 Predefined Grids
 ================
-The UFS SRW App release includes three predefined LAM grids that users can choose from prior to generating a workflow/experiment configuration.
+The UFS SRW App release includes three predefined LAM grids to choose between prior to generating a workflow/experiment configuration.
 To select a predefined grid, the ``PREDEF_GRID_NAME`` variable within the ``config.sh`` script needs to be set to one of the following three options: